 The basic Delphi Add-in extensibility sample provides a toolkit support set for the TTrackBar control, which is not supported out-of-the-box by the Delphi Add-in.
-This toolkit support set provides a comprehensive example of how to extend UFT support for a custom control.
+This toolkit support set provides a comprehensive example of how to extend UFT One support for a custom control.

 The Delphi Add-in grid extensibility sample provides a toolkit support set for the TStringDrawGrid control, which is a custom grid control that inherits from the TCustomGrid class.
-This toolkit support set demonstrates only how to teach UFT to treat a custom grid control as a table.
+This toolkit support set demonstrates only how to teach UFT One to treat a custom grid control as a table.
 For more information, see Creating Support for Custom Grid Controls.

-The samples are located under <UFT installation folder>\samples, in the DelphiExtSample and DelphiGridExtSample folders.
+The samples are located under <UFT One installation folder>\samples, in the DelphiExtSample and DelphiGridExtSample folders.
 Within each of these folders, the custom control and its source files are located in the Application sub-folder, and the toolkit support set files (configuration files and extensibility unit) are located in the ToolkitSupportSet sub-folder.

 Study the content of the toolkit support set files to gain a better understanding of how to develop your own toolkit support sets.